shahprog/mac_changer_gui/README.md

 This program is made for kali linux, there is also a windows executable file avaiable but that will only the gui application, functionalities won't work in windows

 # Support
-If you like my project please leave a start and also do comment for suggestions
+If you like my project please leave a star and also do comment for suggestions

 # Windows version comming soon .....